gemnasium/dotrb2013-docker/README.md

 /rails/start-production
 ```

-The source code belongs to a `rails` user, so it's best to switch to that user to update the code or run some rake tasks:
+The source code belongs to a `rails` user, so it's best to switch to that user to update the code or run some rake tasks.

+Here is a bash session that shows you how to run the database migrations:

 ```
+# start the "rails" container
+# environment variables are sent to the container
+./bin/rails-debug

+# become "rails"
+# environment variables are preserved
-su -l -p rails
+$ su -l -p rails
-cd /rails
+$ cd /rails

-bundle exec rake db:migrate
+# set postgresql configuration
+sed -i "s/host: .*/host: $POSTGRES_HOST/" config/database.yml
+sed -i "s/port: .*/port: $POSTGRES_PORT/" config/database.yml

+# run the migration
+RAILS_ENV=production ./bin/rake db:migrate
 ```

 Keep your data